adarsh335-lic/LIC_Lab/README.md

 ### RESULT(DESIGN-2)
 1.DC Analysis:

-*The calculated drain current (Id) aligns with the expected value based on power and voltage, where the value of Id = 5.56*10^-5 A .
+-The calculated drain current (Id) aligns with the expected value based on power and voltage, where the value of Id = 5.56*10^-5 A .
 *By fine-tuning the channel dimensions (L & W) of both MOSFETs ( M1 & M2), the desired current was achieved, *M1 : L= 180nm , W= 1105nm.
 *M2 : L= 180nm , W= 1105nm.